MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/resources/known-issues.md

 ### Desktop

 On a Desktop app, a `StateMismatchError` exception is thrown when the using a long Facebook ID (via B2C) in conjunction with the embedded browser.
-For more details, please refer: https://github.com/AzureAD/microsoft-authentication-library-for-dotnet/wiki/StateMismatchError
+For more details, please [refer to our documentation](../advanced/exceptions/understanding-statemismatcherror.md).

 ## Build issues